wenminchen/jQuery-ex/README.md

 ## Projects

 ### Slide out menu
-A simple slide out menu created using CSS and jQuery animate method.
+A simple slide out menu created using jQuery animate method.

 ### Status bar
+A Facebook like status bar with character limit.

+### Panel
+Panel open and close with a click of a button.